benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 Sure the test works, but maybe you want to see the service in action for yourself!
-Here's an example of how to use the `todo` api:
+Here's an example of how to use the `todo` api with `todo0`'s IP hard wired in:

 	curl -X POST http://172.20.20.14:8080/todo -d '{"status": "new", "content": "Hello World"}' {"id":1,"status":"new","content":"Hello World"}